 The “god” reference is expanded to include the perspective of the crows who, the speaker thinks, see the scarecrow as a god-like figure.
 It is not, she states, “alive”.

-The speaker goes back to the angel reference, explaining that there are “no angels” in the world expect for those of “hunger”.
+The speaker goes back to the angel reference, explaining that there are “no angels” in the world except for those of “hunger”.
 The satisfaction of base needs is all that matters.

 Atwood’s speaker concludes the poem by saying that by spending so much time watching her “people” she too has become hopeless.
 Now she only has “politics”.